Get the Most out of HubSpot Lists!

 Grocery lists, laundry lists, to-do lists...we all have lists to help organize our thoughts and actions.
 Lists in HubSpot keep your records organized, but they can do so much more.
 Lists also help you clean up data, strategize, and target specific audiences based on activity, location, or interests.
+Ready to get started now?
+Check out our Ultimate Guide to Hubspot Administrators here, and learn more about why you should be using HubSpot lists!

 Active vs. Static Lists